Bone Defects from Trauma, Tumors and Infection

 Each of these treatment options has relative advantages and disadvantages depending on defect size, the condition of skin, muscles and tendons, the presence or absence of infection and associated risks.

-Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
+Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with bone defects achieve their best possible result.